nodejs/build/GOVERNANCE.md

 #### Jenkins Job Configuration Access

-There are a number of cases where we would like working group members to be able to run and or edit jobs within jenkins.
+There are a number of cases where we would like working group members to be able to run and or edit jobs within Jenkins.
 Examples include the CITGM jobs and the Benchmarking jobs.

 By default jobs can only be edited by members of the